utkarshs3000/linux/linux-for-SOC.md

 // Files and Directories

-&ensp;What I practiced:
+&emsp;What I practiced:
-&ensp;Navigating the RHEL file system and creating, copying, moving, reading and searching files.
+&emsp;Navigating the RHEL file system and creating, copying, moving, reading and searching files.

-&ensp;Why I practiced it:
+&emsp;Why I practiced it:
-&ensp;A security analyst needs to locate files and inspect evidence on Linux systems.
+&emsp;A security analyst needs to locate files and inspect evidence on Linux systems.

-&ensp;Commands used:
+&emsp;Commands used:
-&ensp;pwd, ls, cd, cp, mv, cat, less, grep, find
+&emsp;pwd, ls, cd, cp, mv, cat, less, grep, find

-&ensp;Result:
+&emsp;Result:
-&ensp;I created a test file, copied and renamed it, searched for its location and searched for specific text inside it.
+&emsp;I created a test file, copied and renamed it, searched for its location and searched for specific text inside it.

-&ensp;What the result means:
+&emsp;What the result means:
-&ensp;I can navigate the RHEL file system and locate files or information using basic Linux commands.
+&emsp;I can navigate the RHEL file system and locate files or information using basic Linux commands.

-&ensp;Why this matters for a SOC analyst:
+&emsp;Why this matters for a SOC analyst:
-&ensp;These commands can be used when investigating suspicious files, configurations and logs.
+&emsp;These commands can be used when investigating suspicious files, configurations and logs.